DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/seasonal_forecast/index.rst

       Convert the calculated climate index to a CLIMADA Hazard object and save it as HDF5.

-      This function reads the monthly aggregated index NetCDF files and converts them into a CLIMADA Hazard object.
+      This function reads the aggregated index NetCDF files (over time frame specified by index_window attribute) and converts them into a CLIMADA Hazard object.
 The resulting hazard files are saved in HDF5 format.

       :param overwrite: If True, existing hazard files will be overwritten.
 Default is False.
       :type overwrite: bool, optional